jckapper/IMU-Analysis/README.md

 # IMU-Analysis
 UROP Code for ACL, analyzing the performance of a drone IMU when compared to the measurements obtained by the lab's motion capture system.
 Makes use of matlab_utilities and matlab-utils repositories.
-Run code on bag files of recorded data.
+Run code on bag files of recorded data, requires data from both the drone IMU and a motion capture system or similar reference.
-Still a work in progress, working on improving the display of the outputs An overview of the script outputs:
+An overview of the script outputs:
 1.)
 Plots drone position and velocity in three dimensions 2.)
 Plots IMU vs. Motion Capture data for phi and theta attitudes along with gyroscope measurements